 The U.S. Department of Labor identified critical thinking as a key component for essential workplace skills, including problem-solving and decision-making.
 Here’s how to build – and implement – critical thinking skills in the workplace.

 >> Learn more: 12 Business Skills You Need to Master

 How to use critical thinking to problem-solve

-Critical thinking is a vital soft skill for an organization's success.
-Try following this six-step problem-solving process with your team to build and use this skill.
+Here is a six-step problem-solving process to try with your team to build and use this skill.

 1. Name the situation.

 When you name the situation, you present a single discussion point that everyone in the discussion can identify.
-This statement can be written on a whiteboard as a visual prompt so that everyone in the team keeps the focus on the point, redirecting the discussion to the focal point when the topic shifts.
+This statement can be written on a whiteboard as a visual prompt so that the team can focus on the point and redirect the discussion when the topic shifts.
 Critical thinking involves keeping an open mind about situations.
 You help participants remember the goal of the group by naming the situation.

 2. List all possible solutions.

 Brainstorming takes place during this part of the process.
 There is nothing outside the realm of possibilities at this point in the discussion.
 When you open the conversation to unlimited options, you expand thinking beyond one person.
 The ability to expand your thinking offers the conversation many possible solutions that you may not have considered without the expression of thoughts and opinions.
 Make sure that all potential solutions discussed during this time stay on task for the situation that has been named in the first step.
 Critical thinking includes the ability to keep an open mind to other considerations and viewpoints without losing track of the end goal.
 You expand the discussion to see new options and stay on task by identifying multiple opportunities.